Accessing Retinal Images

 Pages affected by this change will include the monthly 'R2 or Not?' challenge and our image galleries of retinal images.

-The Programme Management Meeting will take place from 10:30 to 12 pm on Thursday 27 September.
+The Programme Management Meeting will take place from 10:30 to 12 pm on Thursday 26 September.
 This is only for delegates attending the main meeting.
 Registration for this meeting is required.
-Full details are available here.
+Full details available here:

 A drinks reception is planned from 19:00 hrs with the Gala Dinner at 20:00 hrs.
-Disco for entertainment thereafter.
+Entertainment to follow thereafter.

 Day two will commence at 09:00 hrs and Conference will end at 13:15 hrs.

 A Failsafe Forum will commence at 13:30 hrs for conference attendees only.
 This will last until 16:00 hrs.
 A fee of £15 will be charged for those attending this meeting (includes a working sandwich lunch).
 There are 60 places available.
 Registration for this forum is required via the conference link on the BARS conferences page by clicking link below.
-Please click here for details.
+Details available soon.

 Click on the image to open a larger version.